projectionist/texture/README.md

 # Texture

-Writes converts images from whatever format to the texture format for projectionist
+Converts images from imagemagick-supported formats to a simple to process texture format.

 File format: